Model-R/modleR/README.md

 #> Standardizing models from 0 to 1
 #> selected final models for Abarema_langsdorffii svmk DONE
 #> Writing models svmk
+#> Extracting data for Abarema_langsdorffii maxnet
+#> Reading models from .tif files
+#> 4 / 4 partitions will be used for Abarema_langsdorffii maxnet
+#> Standardizing models from 0 to 1
+#> selected final models for Abarema_langsdorffii maxnet DONE
+#> Writing models maxnet
 #> writing metadata
 ```